 While it is sad to end the year with such doom and gloom, we are hopeful that these statistics will not be ignored, but will be a catalyst for redefining what an apprenticeship is and how apprentices should rightly be rewarded come 2015.

 Louise Evans is senior research fellow at the IPPR think tankLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.